APB97/SimpleResxToJson/README.md

 `--include-all`

 __Optional__ parameter: When provided, this parameter groups data into `Strings` and `Files` properties.
-None of the files mentioned in a `*.rexx` file are read or checked for existence - instead, only data in a `*.resx` file is read and it's split into Value and Type properties with optional Encoding and Comment properties.
+None of the files mentioned in a `*.rexx` file are read or checked for existence - instead, only data in a `*.resx` file is read, and it's split into Value and Type properties with optional Encoding and Comment properties.
 Properties with `null` values are skipped during serialization and do not appear in output.

 `--no-type-parsing`

 __Optional__ parameter: When provided, all data is treated as strings, unless `--include-all` is specified - in that case, all data except `System.Resources.ResXFileRef, System.Windows.Forms` is treated as `Strings`.
 This parameter causes all data types other than `System.Resources.ResXFileRef, System.Windows.Forms` and without `type` attribute (`string`) to be considered as `Strings`.

 ### Single file conversion